raffaelespazzoli/backstage-demo/README.md

 3. create an Oauth app in this organization for Code Ready Workspaces.
 The call back url should be `https://codeready-openshift-workspaces.apps.${based_domain}/auth/realms/codeready/broker/github/endpoint`
 4. create an Oauth app in this organization for OpenShift.
 The call back url should be `https://oauth-openshift.apps.${based_domain}/oauth2callback/backstage-demo-github/`
 5. create a Personal Access Token (PAT) with an account that is administrator to the chosen organization.
-6. create a GitHub application in this organization for the github action runner controller following the insreuctions [here](https://github.com/actions-runner-controller/actions-runner-controller#deploying-using-github-app-authentication).
+6. create a GitHub application in this organization for the github action runner controller following the instructions [here](https://github.com/actions-runner-controller/actions-runner-controller#deploying-using-github-app-authentication).
 Store the ssh key pem in a file called `github_action_runner_app.pem`, it will be ignored by git.
+The callback url should be `https://github-action-runner.apps.${based_domain}`.
+The webhook secret is hardcoded to `ciao`.

 Create a client secret for each of the Oauth apps.